bresilla/ros2_nano33/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

 ## Acknowledgments

 - Thanks to the [ROS 2 community](https://discourse.ros.org/) for their support.
 - This package was inspired by the [Arduino Nano 33 BLE Sense](https://store.arduino.cc/usa/nano-33-ble-sense) board.
-- [Libserial](https://github.com/crayzeewulf/libserial) is used to read data from the serial port.